Pomo: Post-contact

-A commercial market developed in the latter part of the 19th century developed for authentic baskets, and it lasted from about 1876 to the 1930s.
+A commercial market for authentic baskets developed in the latter part of the 19th century, lasting from about 1876 to the 1930s.
 Two Pomo people who capitalized on this market were William Ralganal Benson and his wife, Mary Knight Benson and the Bensons may have been the first California Indians who supported themselves solely by crafting and selling their baskets to collectors and museums.

 Even though most of their original land was taken over, this was the first turning point for the Pomo people.
 They had finally escaped the harsh road they were once a part of, and even though they had to settle on poor, isolated land, they finally got to make a stride towards tradition and basket weaving.
 From 1852 to 1878, many Pomo Indians tried to rekindle their cultures and find peace to what had happened to them.
 Many people let this time be a learning and spiritual time, where they could have visions and see what the future would have in store.
 It was a time to build, a time to connect, a time of hope, and a time of change.

 The Pomo Indians did not have enough money to buy land.
 The Pomo men decided to work for ranchers and the woman went back to making baskets.
 The "white" people loved the baskets, especially the designer, feathered ones, which led to a basketry movement.
 Finally, in 1878, the Pomo Indians bought their first piece of land in California.
 Paula Giese noted, "In 1878, a group of Northern Pomo people bought 7 acres in Coyote Valley.
 In 1880, another Northern Pomo group bought 100 acres along Ackerman Creek (now known as Pinoleville)".
 In 1881, Yokaya Rancheria was financed by central Pomo people.
 Once the Pomo Indians had bought the land, it was time to make money.